baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part6metabase.md

 ![Metabase - browse data](img/metabase3.png)

-If you browse this data, you will eventually see all the tables generated via DBT.
+If you browse this data, you will eventually see all the tables generated via dbt.
 The ones with raw data, and the ones generated (`customers` and `countries`).

 Metabase built a handy feature called X-ray (the lightning strike), generating automatically some reports about a specific table.